Why Pumpkin and Pumpkin Seeds Are Good for You? Some Nutritional and Health Benefits

 All parts of the pumpkin like the flesh, seeds, leaves, flowers are edible and can be used in more ways than one.
 Pumpkin can be cooked in a variety of ways and eaten like boiled, baked, steamed and roasted.

 Pumpkin is used in soups and purees and often made into a pie.
 Pumpkin is used to make sweet dishes in the Middle East while in Myanmar it is used to make desserts apart from using it in cooking.
-Pumpkin is also used to flavor alcoholic and non alcoholic beverages.
+Pumpkin is also used to flavour alcoholic and non-alcoholic beverages.

 Canned pumpkin is usually recommended by veterinarians for correcting digestive upsets in dogs and cats.